allanaranzaso/boilerplate-mern-app/README.md

   * Also has TypeScript set up
 * MongoDB (to be added)

-Because I'm too cheap to pay to deploy this app, please do the following to see the app run locally!
 1. Clone this repo
 2. cd into the /api folder
 3. Run `npm run start`